Colombia: Agriculture and natural resources

-In agriculture, Colombia is one of the 5 largest producers in the world of coffee, avocado and palm oil, and one of the 10 largest producers in the world of sugarcane, banana, pineapple and cocoa.
+In agriculture, Colombia is one of the five largest producers in the world of coffee, avocado and palm oil, and one of the 10 largest producers in the world of sugarcane, banana, pineapple and cocoa.
 The country also has considerable production of rice, potato and cassava.
-Although it is not the largest coffee producer in the world (since it is up to Brazil), the country has been able to carry out, for decades, a global marketing campaign to add value to the country's product.
+Although it is not the largest coffee producer in the world (Brazil claims that title), the country has been able to carry out, for decades, a global marketing campaign to add value to the country's product.
 Colombian palm oil production is one of the most sustainable on the planet, compared to the largest existing producers.
 Colombia is also among the 20 largest producers in the world of beef and chicken meat.
 Colombia is also the 2nd largest flower exporter in the world, after the Netherlands.
+Colombian agriculture emits 55% of Colombia's greenhouse gas emissions, mostly from deforestation, over-extensive cattle ranching, land grabbing, and illegal agriculture.

 Colombia is an important exporter of coal and petroleum – in 2020, more than 40% of the country's exports were based on these two products.
 In 2018 it was the 5th largest coal exporter in the world.
 In 2019, Colombia was the 20th largest petroleum producer in the world, with 791 thousand barrels/day, exporting a good part of its production – the country was the 19th largest oil exporter in the world in 2020.
 In mining, Colombia is the world's largest producer of emerald, and in the production of gold, between 2006 and 2017, the country produced 15 tons per year until 2007, when its production increased significantly, beating the record of 66.1 tons extracted in 2012.
 In 2017, it extracted 52.2 tons.
 Currently, the country is among the 25 largest gold producers in the world.